smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 >
 > Do **NOT** attempt to send LINK to your contract like you do with [VRF](../../get-a-random-number/).
 For Chainlink Keepers, contracts are funded via the registry rather than within your contract.

-> 🚧 Registration Onboarding Note
+  > 🚧 Funding Upkeep
     >
-> Registrations on a testnet will be approved immediately.
-Mainnet registrations will be reviewed by our onboarding team before being approved.
-We are working towards a fully self-serve model.
+    > You should fund your contract with more LINK that you anticipate you will need.
+The network will not check or perform your Upkeep if your balance is too low based on current exchange rates.
+View the [Keepers economics](../keeper-economics) page to learn more about the cost of using Keepers.

+  > 🚧 ERC677 Link
+    >
+    > For registration on Mainnet, you need ERC-677 LINK.
+Many token bridges give you ERC-20 LINK tokens.
+Use PegSwap to [convert Chainlink tokens (LINK) to be ERC-677 compatible](https://pegswap.chain.link/).
+To register on a supported testnet, get [LINK](../../link-token-contracts/) for the testnet you are using from our [faucet](https://faucets.chain.link/).

 ## Supported Networks and Costs

 For a list of blockchains that is supported by Chainlink Keepers, see the [Supported Networks](../supported-networks) page.
 To learn more about the cost of using Chainlink Keepers, see the [Keepers Economics](../keeper-economics) page.

 ## Questions and Examples